 We are also working to teach our people to let go of old customs that are no longer useful, that will not serve us in the years ahead.
 We will deploy A.I apps over the years to nudge our communities to embrace healthy eating and lifestyle habits.
 We are teaching folks through folklore and illustrations; and giving them a chance to reinvent themselves.

-We are really aiming for,is the company of immortals- and guess what?
+What we are really aiming for, is the company of immortals- and guess what?
 Our ancestors are rooting for us.
 We hope you do too.

 Technology | What technological advances are needed to transform your food system into one that meets your goals and embodies the values of your Vision in 2050?